 June 4, 2015

-At Free First Thursday Night, members of MAM's African American Cultural Committee will display art collected during their recent trip to Cuba.
+At Free First Thursday Night, members of MAM's African American Cultural Committee displayed art collected during their recent trip to Cuba.

 Conversation and Book Signing: Benilde Little